PlayeRom/flightgear-addon-canvas-skeleton/README.md

 ## Structure of the add-on

-The first and most important Nasal file loaded by FlightGear is `addon-main.nas`.
-In this skeleton, its sole responsibility is to load the other Nasal files into their appropriate namespaces.
+The first and most important Nasal file loaded by FlightGear is `/addon-main.nas`.
+In this skeleton, its sole responsibility is to load the other Nasal files into their appropriate namespaces an bootstrap the add-on.
 By default, files are loaded into the default add-on namespace created by FlightGear for each addon: `__addon[your-addon-id]__`.
 However, files related to custom Canvas widgets are loaded into the `canvas` namespace.

-If you add new `.nas` files to the project, you don't need to modify anything – `Loader.nas` will automatically detect and load them when the add-on restarts.
+If you add new `.nas` files to the project, you don't need to modify anything – `/Loader.nas` will automatically detect and load them when the add-on restarts.
 However, keep in mind:

-- Other Nasal files can be placed in the add-on's root directory or in the `nasal` subdirectory.
+- Other Nasal files can be placed in the add-on's root directory `/` or in the `/nasal` subdirectory.
-- Any additional subdirectories for Nasal must be located inside `nasal` directory.
+- Any additional subdirectories for Nasal must be located inside `/nasal` directory.
 - All Nasal files must use the `.nas` extension, otherwise they won't be recognized.
-- Widget files must be placed in the `Widgets` directory inside somewhere `nasal` directory; all files there are automatically loaded into the `canvas` namespace.
+- Widget files must be placed in the `Widgets` directory inside somewhere `/nasal` directory; all files there are automatically loaded into the `canvas` namespace.

 After loading all Nasal files, the `Bootstrap.init()` method is executed.

-The `Bootstrap` file should prepare any required directories and initialize your classes.
+The `/nasal/Bootstrap.nas` file should prepare any required directories and initialize your classes.
 In this skeleton, only the `AboutPersistentDialog` class is created here.
 You can add more Persistent dialogs the same way.
 Note that the `AboutPersistentDialog` instance is created inside a timer that delays Canvas window creation by 3 seconds, for the reasons explained earlier.

 Directory structure for Nasal files:

 - `/` – you can place other Nasal files in the main project directory if you need to, but they cannot be widget files.
 - `/nasal` – place your add-on logic Nasal files here (not related to Canvas).
-- `/nasal/Utils` – supporting Nasal files such as wrappers, facades, etc.
+- `/nasal/Utils` – supporting Nasal files such as wrappers, facades, etc. Something that can be universal for any add-on.
 - `/nasal/Utils/Dev` – Nasal support files, for development purposes only.
+- `/nasal/Utils/VersionCheck` – Nasal files related to the mechanism of detecting whether there is a newer version of the add-on.
 - `/nasal/Canvas` – Nasal files related to drawing in Canvas.
+This is where you should create new dialog files in Canvas.
 - `/nasal/Canvas/Widgets` – Nasal widget files for Canvas (models).
+You should create your new widgets here.
 - `/nasal/Canvas/Widgets/Styles` – Nasal widget files for Canvas (views).

 ## A little bit about widgets